From Binary to No Code, an history of IT

 7

-The whole platform is already tested in general at the level of performance and safety, there are only functional tests to be done.
+The platform is already tested in general at the level of performance and safety, there are only functional tests to be done.

 16